chill0121/Unsupervised_Heart_Failure_Mortality/README.md

-# Heart Failure Mortality: An Unsupervised Prediction Study
+# Heart Failure Mortality: An Unsupervised Clustering Study

-Unsupervised predictions of patient mortality from congestive heart failure using a dataset of biomarkers and comorbidities.
+A study on unsupervised predictions of patient mortality due to congestive heart failure using a dataset of biomarkers and comorbidities.

+In this project on predicting patient mortality from congestive heart failure, both unsupervised and supervised learning models are explored and compared.
+Although supervised models are generally expected to outperform unsupervised ones in direct comparisons, the project aims to demonstrate the value of unsupervised learning in analyzing complex data relationships.
+During model comparison, special attention is given to evaluation metrics such as sensitivity and specificity, which are crucial in medical contexts where false positives and negatives can have significant consequences.

+Unsupervised learning, which clusters unlabeled data, is used in this project to identify patterns that can then be used to inform patient classifications.
+Unlike traditional classification methods that rely on labeled data for training, unsupervised learning's cluster interpretations may not directly correspond to target class structures.
+Despite this challenge, unsupervised learning has potential in uncovering patterns and similarities that supervised methods might overlook.
+This quality can potentially aid in identifying individuals near the gaps of higher risk of mortality post-congestive heart failure, which could potentially inform better medical responses.